 Yes, the free Quiz is immediately available.
 If you want extra quizzes or webinars, please, contact us.

 Representatives from these agencies do NOT declare that wireless is safe.
 They say there is inconclusive evidence and that “more research” is needed.
+In recent years, a number of government departments around the world have issued important guidance along the lines of ‘We recommend you reduce exposure to microwave (wireless) radiation’.

 There are several reasons that current ICNIRP and FCC standards are considered inadequate: